 Some fertility clinics offer shared egg donation programs that cut the cost of IVF in half.
 These programs typically allow a woman age 33 or younger who is undergoing IVF to donate half of her retrieved eggs to another couple undergoing IVF (there's no age restriction on the receiving couple).
 The receiving couple pays for 50 percent of the donating couple's round of IVF.
 This lowers IVF expenses enough that many couples can afford to take out the rest on their credit cards or through a title loan on their car.

 Sites like GoFundMe and Indiegogo allow you to create a fundraising campaign for just about anything and share it with your family and friends.
-If your campaign gets enough views, it may even go viral and send you a flood of cash from strangers.
+If your campaign gets enough views, it may even go viral.
 Just tell a compelling story about how you got to this point, why you need the money, why you will make excellent parents, and anything else you can think of to get people to donate.
 Posting pictures and videos of you and your partner is also a great idea; campaigns with pictures and videos tend to get more donations than those without.
 Crowdsource fundraising for IVF is on the rise and has been in the national news lately.
 Maybe you'll be the next crowdsourcing IVF success story!